jaruba/PowderWeb/README.md

 - Supports SSL (users can activate Self Signed Certificates)
 - Supports Secondary Torrent Client (you can set a secondary torrent client that will be used if the torrent does not include any video files)
 - Advanced Torrent and Web Server Settings
-- Managing Multiple Torrents
+- Managing Multiple Torrents, Live Streams, Local Media
-- Supports Acestream Live Streams
-- Supports SopCast Live Streams

 ## Install: